 Appeal the Decision

-Explanation and review
+Explanation and Reconsideration

 Social Security Commissioner

-If you disagree with the decision made at your appeal you may be able to appeal to the Social Security Commissioner.
-The commissioner can only hear appeals relating to a point of law, rather than facts or medical findings.
+But you can only appeal to the Social Security Commissioner on a point of law, rather than facts or medical findings.